WIC Supplemental Nutrition Program

 The Women, Infants and Children (WIC) Supplemental Nutrition Program is a federally funded health and nutrition program providing women & young children in low-income families with services to help improve pregnancy outcomes, reduce infant mortality, and give children a healthy start through nutritious food and education.
-These services include nutrition counseling & education, breastfeeding support and coaching, a health resource library plus vouchers for supplemental foods.
+These services include nutrition counselling education, breastfeeding support and coaching, a health resource library plus electronic eWIC card for supplemental foods.

 To qualify for WIC, you must meet income guidelines and be in any of the categories below: